 - Free Web Hosting for Sites Over 20MB

 With paid hosting, you pay some money typically once a month for space and services on a Web hosting provider’s site.
-It depends upon what services you want.
-Services include CGI access, database support, ASP, ecommerce, SSL, extra space, extra bandwidth, and more.
+It depends on what services you want.
+Services include CGI access, database support, ASP, e-commerce, SSL, extra space, extra bandwidth, and more.

 - Paid Hosting Services

 - Windows versus Linux for Web Page Hosting